Election results: How Texas voted in 2024

 Texas House

 There are 150 members of the Texas House.
-Each serves a two-year term and all are up for election this year.
+Each serves a two-year term and all were up for election this year.

 What we’re seeing

-Domestic mail-in ballots turned in and postmarked by election day will be counted if they arrive no later than 5 p.m. on Nov.
-6. Mail-in ballots from military and overseas voters have to be postmarked by election day and arrive no later than Nov.
+Domestic mail-in ballots turned in and postmarked by election day were counted if they arrived no later than 5 p.m. on Nov.
+6. Mail-in ballots from military and overseas voters had to be postmarked by election day and arrive no later than Nov.
 12. In close races, mail-in votes help determine the winner, which can delay the race being called.
-The certification of final election results must be completed by the counties on November 18 and will be released by the Secretary of State later this month.
+The certification of final election results was completed by the counties on Nov.
+18 and were released by the Secretary of State in late November.

-The Texas Tribune’s election data is provided by The Associated Press, which gathers voting information from the secretary of state’s office, county election sites and stringers on the ground in Texas.
-The AP will call winners and provide estimates on how many votes have been counted.
+The Texas Tribune’s election data was provided by The Associated Press, which gathers voting information from the secretary of state’s office, county election sites and stringers on the ground in Texas.
+The AP called winners and provided estimates on how many votes had been counted.

 About the data